smonette/movie-library_2/README.md

 ### React/Front-end
 * Add back the logic to safeguard if there is no image.
 * Display stars in a prettier way
-* Refactor files, and use a bundler.
+* Refactor React files, and use a bundler.

 ## Learnings
 This was my first app using React, and I have to admit that it took a while to wrap my head around the JSX syntax.
-It looks so much like HTML, that I encountered a lot of a small bugs (`class=` vs 'className=').
+It looks so much like HTML, that I encountered a lot of a small bugs (`class=` vs `className=`), forgetting that it was a functions, not markup.
 By the end of this, I started to wrap my head around how this worked, and how to use `propTypes` and events to their power.

 ## Helpful Links